How Does Your Child Hear and Talk?

 7 to 10 Months

 - Understands “mama,” “dada,” “no,” “bye, bye” and other common words

-- Turns head toward familiar sounds, even when he/she cannot see what is happening: telephone, person’s voice, dog barking or paper rustling, familiar footsteps
+- Turns head toward familiar sounds, even when they cannot see what is happening: telephone, person’s voice, dog barking, paper rustling, familiar footsteps, etc.

 11 to 15 Months